-After navigating the labyrinth of COVID restrictions and preparations, we had to cancel the event due to the wildfires decimating the state and the heavy smoke conditions which persisted over the weekend.
-We have deferred all registered runners to 2021 and plan to re-open registration before Thanksgiving.
+After navigating the labyrinth of COVID restrictions and preparations, we had to cancel the 2020 event due to the wildfires decimating the state and the heavy smoke conditions which persisted over the weekend.
+We have deferred all registered runners to 2021.

 Welcome to the Timberjack Ultramarathon and trail carnival.
 This race is graciously approved and permitted within the Deschutes National Forest.
 Experience the Trail Running Capital of North America!
 Ponderosa and lodgepole pines line the course as you roll along ancient volcanoes and the Deschutes River valley.
 Start and finish along the Cascade Lakes Scenic Byway in the shadow of the majestic Mount Bachelor.